If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Here’s a quick summary of several situations that might merit getting an Annual Pass:

-- You visit Disney World at about the same time every year, or
+- You make a week-long trip at the same time each year, or

 - You want to make several short trips within a year, or